-Wellbeing 1.2 Awareness on where to get help and information

-Who is responsible for Study Guidance

-action and evaluation

-Involved actors/ Study Guidance, Communications Department, SAT donouturouto departments Challenge Some students do not know where to go and whom to contact at ITU for help in relation to mental wellbeing (e.g., stress, loneliness), social aspects, discrimination, and similar issues.
+Wellbeing 1.2 Awareness on where to get help and information Who is responsible for Study Guidance action and evaluation Involved actors/ Study Guidance, Communications Department, SAT departments Challenge Some students do not know where to go and whom to contact at ITU for help in relation to mental wellbeing (e.g., stress, loneliness), social aspects, discrimination, and similar issues.
 Help facilities are perceived difficult to find online.
 Purpose of action Create awareness among all ITU students on where to find internal and external help facilities and initiatives.
 Overall description of The Study and Career Guidance will elaborate and develop on the already existing and permanent pages on ITU Student, describing action where and how to get help.
 Furthermore, extra material about mental and social well-being (stress and loneliness) and how to deal with these things as a student, will be added and developed on ITU Student.
 The new digital study start learning platform 'How to uni' will also support and strengthen the knowledge about helping facilities at ITU.
 What will be done, Autumn21 when and by whom?
 Study Guidance ITU Student will be developed and elaborated throughout Autumn21.
 Deadline 31.1.2022.

+What is the expected effect of the actions and how will you evaluate the effect?
 Students in SAT will give feedback throughout the process.
 This requires resources from employees responsible for ITU student platform and the student advisors.
 Approx. 100 hours.
-What is the expected It is expected that more students will be able to find the help they need in order to deal with mental and social well-being. effect of the actions The effect might be seen in the data from the next Study Environment Assessment and how will you evaluate the effect?
-Status Status from Study Guidance, November 2021: Parts of this action point is slightly delayed.
-Focus in making it more visible to students where to find help:

-A new activity: The Student advisors have visited all classes of new BSc and MSc students to inform students on important study (will be updated related regulations and at the same time talking about the possibilities in the Study and Career Guidance. regularly) Materiel about stress and loneliness on ITU student is being developed.
+It is expected that more students will be able to find the help they need in order to deal with mental and social well-being.
+The effect might be seen in the data from the next Study Environment Assessment Status (will be updated regularly) Status from Study Guidance, November 2021: Parts of this action point is slightly delayed.
+Focus in making it more visible to students where to find help: A new activity: The Student advisors have visited all classes of new BSc and MSc students to inform students on important study related regulations and at the same time talking about the possibilities in the Study and Career Guidance.
+Materiel about stress and loneliness on ITU student is being developed.
 It might be difficult to find time to involve SAT in the process.
 Feedback from SAT can wait until spring 22.
 Status from Study Guidance, spring 2022 Green for all parts, except: Developing ITU Student with information on 'stress and loneliness'.
 This project has been delayed.
 New deadline week 34.
 This way there is time enough to involve students from SAT in the process.
 Which activities have been carried out since the latest status (November 2021)?
 From Fall 2022, the Study and Career Guidance will participate in Teaching Seminars for new teachers at ITU, making sure that teachers are aware of the help students can get in the Study and Career Guidance.
 This way they can help students in the right direction when needed.
 Status from Study Guidance, Autumn 2022: Green Which activities have been carried out since the latest status (Spring 2022)?
 Materiel about stress and loneliness on ITU student has been developed.
 The new websites have been discussed in SAT and SAT-members were invited to give feedback.

 In November 2022, The Study and Career Guidance has collaborated with Student Council to create awareness of the counselling possibilities in 'Studenterrådgivningen' who supports students by offering free counselling service.
-Status from Study Guidance, autumn 2023: green Which activities have been carried out since the latest status?
-Nothing new, but see status action point 1.3
+Evaluation